Protocol adapters¶

 provider-neutral; everything inside an adapter is allowed to speak one concrete

-openai-completionsfor OpenAI-compatible Chat Completions endpoints.anthropic-messagesfor Anthropic-compatible Messages endpoints.
+openai-completionsfor OpenAI-compatible Chat Completions endpoints.openai-responsesfor the OpenAI Responses API.anthropic-messagesfor Anthropic-compatible Messages endpoints.

 The adapter contract¶